Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Methods

 To evaluate the proposed intermediate fusion framework, we conducted a structured benchmarking analysis comparing different architectural paradigms, integration strategies, and established ML baselines.

-\paragraph{Unimodal Baselines and Ablation Study} Before assessing multimodal fusion, we examined the performance of each modality independently through a unimodal ablation study.
-For Tabular, CT, and WSI data, we compared the following configurations: \begin{itemize} \item Machine learning baselines: Cox Proportional Hazards (CPH), Random Survival Forests (RSF), and Survival Gradient Boosting (SGB), trained on the extracted features. \item Standard Neural Network (NN): a baseline model using the feature embedding layer, as described in Section~\ref{sec:NAIM}, followed by a multi-layer perceptron with ReLU activations. \item NAIM (encoder-only): the NAIM encoder paired with a linear survival head, isolating the contribution of the masked attention mechanism. \item NAIM + ODST: the complete unimodal model combining the NAIM encoder with the ODST survival head. \end{itemize}
+\textbf{Unimodal Baselines and Ablation Study.} Before assessing multimodal fusion, we examined the performance of each modality independently through a unimodal ablation study.
+For Tabular, CT, and WSI data, we compared the following configurations: \begin{itemize} \item Machine learning baselines: Cox Proportional Hazards (\texttt{CPH}), Random Survival Forests (RSF), and \texttt{SGB}, trained on the extracted features. \item Standard Neural Network (\texttt{NN}): a baseline model using the feature embedding layer, as described in Section~\ref{sec:NAIM}, followed by a multi-layer perceptron with ReLU activations. \item \texttt{NAIM} (encoder-only): the \texttt{NAIM} encoder paired with a linear survival head, isolating the contribution of the masked attention mechanism. \item \texttt{NAIM+ODST}: the complete unimodal model combining the \texttt{NAIM} encoder with the \texttt{ODST} survival head. \end{itemize}

-\paragraph{Multimodal Fusion Strategies.} To isolate the contribution of the intermediate fusion architecture, we benchmarked it against two alternative integration paradigms, adopting a consistent integration framework (concatenation + ODST head) but varying the optimization scope: \begin{itemize} \item \textbf{Early Fusion (ConcatODST$^\star$):} Integration is performed directly at the embedding level.
-Robust latent representations are extracted from the \textit{pre-trained} unimodal NAIM+ODST encoders (frozen) and concatenated into a single unified vector, $x_{\text{early}} = \oplus( h_1, h_2, h_3 )$.
+\textbf{Multimodal Fusion Strategies.} To isolate the contribution of the intermediate fusion architecture, we benchmarked it against two alternative integration paradigms, adopting a consistent integration framework (concatenation + ODST head) but varying the optimization scope: \begin{itemize} \bl \item \textbf{Early Fusion ($\scriptstyle^{\bigoplus}\texttt{NAIM+ODST})$} Integration is performed directly at the feature level.
+The FM-extracted embeddings from Step~1 are concatenated into a single unified vector, $x_{\text{early}} = \oplus( x^*_1, x^*_2, x^*_3 )$, which is fed into a single \texttt{NAIM+ODST} encoder trained end-to-end on the combined input.
+This baseline tests whether a single missing-aware encoder trained jointly on the concatenated feature space can match the performance of architectures that process each modality independently before fusion.\bb

-This combined vector is fed directly into the ODST+FC survival head, structurally identical to the one used in the intermediate architecture.
-By keeping the upstream encoders frozen, this baseline explicitly tests the additive predictive power of the learned unimodal features in isolation, without the synergistic benefits of joint end-to-end optimization.

 \item \textbf{Intermediate Fusion (ConcatODST):} In this proposed approach, the architecture is identical to early fusion, but optimization is performed \textit{end-to-end}.
 The unimodal encoders remain trainable, allowing the backpropagation of gradients from the multimodal ODST head through to the modality-specific branches.
 This enables the encoders to adapt their feature representations to maximize cross-modal synergy.